 The Department of Community Resources and Services “No Wrong Door” policy can help identify scams targeting military members, assist a disabled veteran or veteran caregiver with services, help a homeless veteran find housing, and assist a relocating military family with childcare options.

-To honor Howard County residents who made the ultimate sacrifice for our country, the Office of Veteran and Military Families is proud to announce the creation of the Fallen Heroes Tribute page.
-Please use the form below to share stories of valor which will be highlighted on a future webpage.
+To honor Howard County residents who died while in service to our country, the Office of Veteran and Military Families has created the Fallen Heroes Tribute page.
+Please use the form below to share stories of valor which will be highlighted on the webpage.